Many users get frustrated when their supposedly powerful computers fail to consistently hit expected speed levels.

 Conclusion

-Once you activate ultimate performance Windows 10 and Windows 11 allows you to experience a different level of smooth PC operation and your computer’s true capabilities.
+Once you activate ultimate performance, Windows 10 and Windows 11 allow you to experience a different level of smooth PC operation and your computer’s true capabilities.

 FAQ